for the Current Set of Hits

 SETI Net is collecting data according to this plan:

 - Constellations- The sky above SETI Net is marked off into 88 constellations.
-For convenience I added an 89th called 'Special'
+For convenience an 89th called 'Special' is included.

 - Right Ascension- The constellations are distributed across the sky in hours of Right Ascension.

 - Targets- Most (but not all) constellations contain Target stars.
 There are about 370 targets.
-From time to time I will add or subtract a target.
+From time to time a target will be added.
 The targets were chosen as places to point, a way to keep score.
 When your see 'A signal detected in constellation Virgo at target Spica' it means that the station is pointing its antenna at that location not that the signal is actually coming from Spica.

 - Scans- When a particular target is searched its called a scan.
 A scan has a starting date/time and a starting frequency.
 When a scan is completed the ending frequency and date/time are added to the scan data.
 Scans always scan upwards in frequency in jumps of 20 KHz.
 Each 20 KHz chunk requires between 5 and 25 minutes to complete (depending on station setup.